 Okay, maybe not SERIOUSLY…but I’m not saying it hasn’t crossed my mind.
 Those Chics BANK.

 I, like a LOT of women I know, am in a living situation that greatly frustrates me.
 Also, like a lot of women, I am very blessed to be in that living situation.
-I find myself dealing with the dichotomy of being, simultaneously, grateful and resentful.
+I find myself dealing with the dichotomy of being simultaneously, grateful and resentful.

 I cannot leave our home.
 It is the best place for Emily, in every way.
 For that I am grateful.
 To live independently, and be able to take care of us both, I need far more money than my current earning potential can provide.
 For that I am resentful.